Bernadine Healy: American Red Cross

 Healy was recruited away from Ohio State to become president and CEO of the American Red Cross in late 1999, succeeding Elizabeth Dole.
 From the outset, she strove to unite the various services and volunteers under the banner "Together we can save a life."

 Her tenure at the Red Cross was unsteady.
 In the spring of 2001, the FDA issued a record fine to the Red Cross for mishandling CMV infected blood products.

 The American Red Cross was criticized in the news media, notably by Fox News Channel host Bill O'Reilly, New York State Attorney General Eliot Spitzer, and some in Congress for misleading donors by soliciting and receiving donations worth $564 million after the 9/11 attacks, after it was discovered that the majority of the received funds were put aside for the organization's long-term use rather than going to support victims and volunteers.
 The Red Cross was forced to change its policy.

 Healy also advocated withholding dues from the International Federation of Red Cross and Red Crescent Societies for not allowing Israel's Red Cross society (Magen David Adom) to join the international body without adopting the cross or crescent as its symbol.
-The Red Cross Board of Directors hired her as a “change agent” but chaffed at her steely managerial style and the board's “loss of control over day-to-day decision-making."
+The Red Cross Board of Directors hired her as a "change agent" but chafed at her steely managerial style and the board's "loss of control over day-to-day decision-making."
 The board forced her resignation in the wake of these disagreements and controversies.
 Healy departed the organization as president on December 31, 2001.